 The Atlas Hair Company circa 1997 was the center of my little universe.
 It was an extension of my creative self and the place I felt most at home within my community.
 Every day I am grateful that these connections still remain.
 My gig as an American Crew platform artist offered me a balance between the ordinary and the extraordinary.
 After work on Saturday I would hop aboard a jet that would take me all over the country to teach barbering and the basic craft of cutting men’s hair.
-Sometimes I would even find myself in front of thousands of people talking about what I do.
+Sometimes I would even find myself in front of a thousand people talking about what I do.
 Being an American Crew All-Star gave me the courage to create whatever I wanted my life to be.

 I loved that little one chair salon.
 It was ridiculously, blissfully simple and the beginning of everything.
 But nothing is ever enough for people like me.
 It must be something in the DNA.
 After years of working with American Crew, I expanded The Atlas Hair Company and then opened The Philadelphia Soap Company.
 Once I achieved that, I began to dream about having a dog, maybe two and deeper roots and possibly a full-time relationship.
 Then I wanted Duross & Langel, then the role as Creative Director for Joe Grooming, then the Salon at Duross & Langel, then Atlas again.
 All the while looking for externals to define me.
 To fill the void inside.
 I know that nothing I ever create will fill that void, yet I still wander from idea to idea.
 It’s what there is.
 After all is said and done, I wouldn’t trade a moment of the relationships I’ve built, lessons learned and the experiences themselves.